gtenren/itec876group/README.md

 - *line16* change 'ARCHIVE_NAME' to you data folder
 - root_dir set to the path of the existing project folder

+Note:

 - if "/results" contains results of the current experiment, the code will print "already done".
-Need to remove the file for the code to run.
+Need to remove the file for the code before rerunning the code.